Review of Neutral Naturalness: Introduction

 \section{Introduction}

-Despite its phenomenal experimental successes, the SM can only be considered as a low-energy, effective field theory (EFT) description of microphysics.
+Despite its phenomenal experimental successes, the Standard Model (SM) can only be considered as a low-energy, effective field theory (EFT) description of microphysics.
 As typically accepted, the SM does not specify how the neutrinos obtain mass nor explain the observed asymmetry between matter and antimatter in the Universe.
-The cosmological dark matter cannot be composed of SM fields and any structure that explains the structure of quark and lepton flavor or the absence of measurable CP violation in QCD must include physics beyond the SM.
+The cosmological dark matter cannot be composed of SM fields and any explanation of the quark and lepton flavor structure or the absence of measurable CP violation in Quantum Chromodynamics (QCD) must include physics beyond the SM.
 In addition to these known unknowns, other particles and interactions may be essential to Nature's structure, even if we have not yet recognized what role they play.

+Extensions of the SM are likely tied to a high-energy (and thus short-distance) scale above which new particles and interactions are manifest.
+Although other high-energy scales may appear, the one scale above which new phenomena must arise is the Planck scale $M_\text{Pl}$, which is of order $10^{19}$ GeV.
+Above this energy scale, the detailed physics associated with quantum fluctuations of gravity must be revealed.
+For most properties of the SM, consistent with the idea of scale separation within EFT, any possible effects of Planck-scale physics on low-energy experiments at some energy $E$ is suppressed by powers of $E / M_\text{Pl}$, and are thus negligibly small.

-Extensions of the SM are likely tied to an energy scale above which new particles and interactions are manifest.
-Gravity is the most famous example, whose detailed quantum interactions are tied to the Planck scale, which is of order $10^{19}$ GeV.
-Within the SM the Higgs boson is unique: it is the only elementary scalar field.
-As such, the generic EFT expectation is that the vacuum expectation value (VEV) of the Higgs field (and hence the mass of the Higgs boson) is set by the largest scale it interacts with, including the Planck scale.
-Therefore, within the SM the hierarchy between the Planck scale and the weak scale is mysterious.
-Indeed, concrete calculations of the Higgs mass within SM extensions have borne out the EFT expectation.
+However, an exception occurs for the Higgs field, which is unique within the SM: it is the only elementary scalar field and its mass term ($\mu^2$) is the only dimensionful quantity in the SM Lagrangian.
+The generic EFT expectation is that this mass (and hence the mass of the Higgs boson) is set by the largest scale it interacts with; in a hypothetical unification of the SM with quantum gravity, this would be the Planck scale.
+The apparent catastrophic failure of this generic expectation, due to the fact that the Higgs mass of order $100$ GeV is much smaller than $M_\text{Pl}$, presents an immediate puzzle known as the \textit{electroweak hierarchy problem}.